OIRNOIR/WackyWebM/README.md

 - `Shrink`: The video shrinks vertically until it's just one pixel thin.
 - `AudioBounce`: The video's vertical height changes relative to the current audio level verses the highest within the video.
 - `AudioShutter`: The video's horizontal width changes relative to the current audio level verses the highest within the video.
+- `Transparency`: Crops the video so that transparent pixels are excluded from the final result.
 - `Keyframes`: The video's height and width change based on a number of keyframes outlined in the file given as an argument.
 The format is as follows:
   - Every line consists of 4 (or 3) comma-seperated values:
     - first, the time in the video of the keyframe; either one integer representing seconds, or two, seperated by any one of the characters `.`, `:` or `-`, where the first still represents seconds, and the second represents frames.